FociSolutions/Orbital-Docs/_pages/docs/request-match-rules/urlrules.md

 ## What are they?

-In a mockdefinition file, the scenarios have a series of matching rules, these include url match rules.
+In a mockdefinition file, the scenarios have a series of matching rules, these include URL match rules.

-Url match rules are rules that govern the request url endpoint path property.
-This allows you to mock out the different valid and invalid endpoint path url values.
+URL match rules are rules that govern the request URL endpoint path property.
+This allows you to mock out the different valid and invalid endpoint path URL values.

 ## How do they work?

-When you add a url match rule and response, this enables you to mock out what the response is to requests with these chosen url match rules.
+When you add a URL match rule and response, this enables you to mock out what the response is to requests with these chosen URL match rules.

 After uploading the mockdefinition to the server using the Orbital Designer, you can now generate a request with tools like Postman that will replicate the scenario.
-Setting the url endpoint path to match the rule(s) that you have created and receiving back the responses mocked out earlier.
+Setting the URL endpoint path to match the rule(s) that you have created and receiving back the responses mocked out earlier.

-### Creating a url match rule in the Orbital Designer
+### Creating a URL match rule in the Orbital Designer

 Once a new mockdefinition is generated, you start at the Endpoint Overview.
 This displays the available endpoints along with their verbs, endpoint path and if there are any existing scenarios.